zwilsoncc/docs/pages/docs/other/faq.md

 &#8203;<Now color="#000" /> doesn't provide you with an email server for your custom domains.
 You can use [`now dns`](/docs/features/dns) to setup MX records pointing to any external service.

-## How Can I Setup Basic HTTP Authentication for My Deployment?

-Any HTTP authentication should be implemented inside the deployment code

-For static sites, you can use [zeit/serve](https://github.com/zeit/serve) with the `--auth` flag.

 ## How Do I Use Private Npm Modules or Github Repositories?

 You can read how to use private npm modules on our guide: